ankith26/My-PyChess/README.md

 - Save/load games with a new way of storing gamedata (as a list of FEN strings, this is more standard notation that most chess games internally use).
 - Online play will be added.
 - Singleplayer will be upgraded.
+- Cleaning preference menu to add new features and removing unused ones.
 - I WILL BE REMOVING SUPPORT FOR THE CURRENT FORMAT FOR SAVING GAMES.

 ## A small TODO list